 LMI is charged as a one-off cost by the LMI provider to us.
 We pass on this cost as an LMI fee to you and no more.
 The LMI fee is generally added to the amount you borrow and payable at draw down.
 In some cases, you may be able to pay this upfront using your own funds – speak to us to find out more.

-Is Lenders Mortgage Insurance refundable or transferable to another financial institution?
+Is LMI refundable or transferable to another financial institution?

 LMI is not transferable to other financial institutions.
 If you repay your home loan within two years of the settlement or drawdown date, you may be entitled to a partial refund of the LMI fee.

 If your settlement or drawdown date was on or after 25th November 2019, you’ll be refunded: